leangjia/blender_docs/trunk/blender_docs/manual/render/shader_nodes/input/wireframe.rst

 .. figure:: /images/render_shader-nodes_input_wireframe_example.jpg

-   Using the wireframe node to showcase the topology of a mesh.
+   Using the Wireframe node to showcase the topology of a mesh.